ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.teslafi/README.md

 [![NPM](https://nodei.co/npm/iobroker.teslafi.png?downloads=true)](https://nodei.co/npm/iobroker.teslafi/)

-## Adapter for Polling TeslaFi Data from Your Car
+# ioBroker TeslaFi Adapter – Seamless Tesla Data Integration for Your Smart Home

-This adapter enables the integration of data from your TeslaFi account API for use within ioBroker.
+The TeslaFi adapter enables effortless integration of vehicle data from your TeslaFi account into the ioBroker system.
+Leverage this data to enhance your Tesla experience and optimize home automation workflows.

+## Why This Adapter?

+The main purpose of this adapter is to integrate Tesla data into ioBroker without directly querying the vehicle's systems.
+By utilizing TeslaFi’s existing data polling, the adapter avoids additional requests to the vehicle, preserving battery life and ensuring efficient data access.

+## Features

+The adapter connects to the TeslaFi API to retrieve comprehensive details about your Tesla vehicle and makes this data accessible within ioBroker.
+All Tesla models supported by TeslaFi are fully compatible.
+Currently, the following data categories are available:

+- **Thermal State**: Insights into the thermal management system and temperatures.
+- **Battery State**: Information on battery status, charge level, and range.
+- **Vehicle State**: General vehicle status, including position and overall condition.
+- **Vehicle Data**: Vehicle-specific details such as name, and VIN.

+## Typical Use Cases

+- **Automation**: Trigger smart home actions based on the real-time status of your Tesla.
+For instance, automatically adjust home climate control when the vehicle arrives.
+- **Energy Management**: Optimize energy consumption by scheduling vehicle charging times and monitoring battery status directly from ioBroker.
+- **Notifications and Reporting**: Set up alerts for specific vehicle conditions, such as low battery level, completed charging sessions or available updates.

 ## Configuration

+Configuring the adapter is straightforward:

-Enter your TeslaFi API key in the designated field on the configuration screen.
-You can also adjust the polling interval to suit your requirements.
+1. Enter your TeslaFi API key in the adapter's configuration screen.
+2. Set the desired polling interval to customize how frequently data is updated.

+## Compatibility

+The adapter is compatible with all Tesla models supported by TeslaFi.
+A valid TeslaFi account with API access is required.

+## Active Development and User Contributions

+The TeslaFi adapter is actively maintained, and additional features or data categories can be added based on user requests.
+Feel free to submit your ideas and help improve the adapter for the entire community!

 ## Sentry